mrc-ide/malaria-orderly-image/README.md

 **Interaction with the server**.
 These commands interact with the orderly server on the *same host* as you run it.
 If you run these on your desktop they will not affect any other machine.

-Make sure you have the most recent version of the container with with
+Make sure you have the most recent version of the container with `docker pull vimc/malaria-orderly-image:main`

 Update the `https://github.com/mrc-ide/malaria-sites-orderly` repo on the orderly volume